iqbal-lab-org/pling/docs/tips.rst

 This example was also discussed in figure 4 of the pling paper.
 The central plasmid bridges two otherwise completely distinct subcommunities, and the distances between that plasmid and the remaining plasmids are low both in terms of containment and DCJ-Indel.
 This makes it a likely candidate for a cointegrate plasmid, and checking additional data such as plasmid length and Inc types, as well looking at visualisations of alignments between these plasmids, confirms this.

-Example 2: Cointegrates and parental plasmids in a single subcommunity:
+**Example 2: Cointegrates and parental plasmids in a single subcommunity**

 .. image:: images/plasmid_cointegrates.png
    :alt:  cointegrates and parents